ene-ilies/computer-vision-a_z/README.md

 # computer-vision-a_z

-These repo contains the code for exercices from Computer Vision A-Z from Udemy.
+These repo contains the code for exercices from Computer Vision A-Z from [(Udemy Course)](https://www.udemy.com/computer-vision-a-z/).